Is “give it time” really the solution to the puppy blues?

 The cast comes off.

 He does some physical therapy.
-Which is definitely better than the cast, but still sucks a little (this is an analogy for the part where your puppy becoming an annoying teenager).
+Which is definitely better than the cast, but still sucks a bit (this is a metaphor for the part where your puppy becomes an annoying teenager).
 But after that, Johnny lives happily ever after.

 Compare that to Tommy.